-As an example, let us consider the translation group $G{=}T(2)$ with two filter-space frequencies $\l=[\omega_x, \omega_y]^T$ and two domain-space frequencies $\ll=[\omega'_x, \omega'_y]^T$.
-If $\ll{=}\vzero$, the layer becomes a strict equivariant convolution where higher values of $\l$, $\omega_x,\omega_y > 0$ relate to more rapid changes in filter-space.
-No matter the value of $\l$ or weights $\vtheta$, the kernel will remain completely stationary due to $\ll{=}\vzero$ meaning the same filter is applied to all locations in the input, as is always the case in a convolution.
-If, instead, we let the components of $\ll$ become non-zero, $\omega'_x, \omega'_y>0$, then the kernel values can also depend on the absolute coordinate in the input image.
-Higher $\ll$ result in a more rapidly changing kernel relative to different locations in the input image.
+\paragraph{Example for translation group} Let us consider relaxing equivariance of the translation group $G{=}T(2)$, as an example.
+Since $\dim(\T2)=2$, we have a two dimensional filter space and domain space and therefore also two-dimensional filter space frequencies $\l=[\omega_x, \omega_y]^T \in \R^2$ and two domain space frequencies $\ll=[\omega'_x, \omega'_y]^T \in \R^2$.
+If $\ll{=}[0, 0]^T$, the layer reduces to a translationally equivariant convolutional layer.
+In other words, for any value of $\l$ or weights $\vtheta$ the kernel remains stationary (as we have $\ll{=}\vzero$).
+In this case the layer equals a convolution where the same filter is applied to all locations in the input.
+Higher values of $\l$, i.e. $\omega_x,\omega_y > 0$, correspond to more rapid changes in x- and y-direction in filter space, but it remains the same filter signal that is applied independent of the input location.
+If, instead, we let the components of the domain space frequencies $\ll$ become non-zero, i.e. $\omega'_x, \omega'_y>0$, then the kernel values can also depend on the absolute coordinate in the input image.
+Higher $\ll$ result in a more rapidly changing kernel relative to different absolute locations in the input image.
 This non-stationarity breaks equivariance constraints in a continuous way.
-For sufficiently high $\ll$, the function can become akin to a linear product that has enough variance to have an independent weight for each input location.
-Illustrations of the different symmetry modes for translation $G{=}\mathrm{T}(2)$ are shown in \cref{fig:topkernelfigure}.
+For sufficiently high $\ll$, the function can become akin to a linear product that has enough variance to place an independent weight on each pixel location.
+In practice, this would also require a sufficiently flexible $\text{NN}_{\vtheta}$ to represent such function.
+An illustration of the different symmetry modes for translation $G{=}\mathrm{T}(2)$ is shown in \cref{fig:topkernelfigure}.

-Although frequency parameters $\l, \ll$ are continuous and can be differentiated, they can not be learned naively together with $\boldsymbol{\theta}$ using the common maximum likelihood objective.
-Lower values for $\l$ and $\ll$ constrain the function and prohibit a better data fit according to the traditional training loss.
-To find values for $\l$ and $\ll$ that lead to good generalization, we resort to cross-validation.